-Last season, the Bruins posted a 23-8 record, finishing in a tie for fourth in the Pac-12 with a 14-6 mark and advancing to the Second Round of the NCAA Tournament.
+In 2012, the Bruins posted a 23-8 record, finishing in a tie for fourth in the Pac-12 with a 14-6 mark and advancing to the Second Round of the NCAA Tournament.
 Two Bruins, Rachael Kidder and Tabi Love, were named All-America, All-Region and All-Pac-12, while Zoë Nightingale earned All-Pac-12 Honorable Mention accolades.

-For the 14th-straight season, the Bruins surpassed the 20-win mark in 2012.
 UCLA was second in the nation in kills per set (14.76), third in assists per set (13.84) and fifth in hitting percentage (.295), which was also the second-best, single-season total in program history.
 The Bruins led all Pac-12 teams in hitting and were second in kps and aps.

 In 2011, Sealy led the Bruins to the program's fourth NCAA title and seventh National Championship.
 The Bruins posted a 30-6 record and defeated four-time defending champion Penn State, #1-overall seed Texas, Florida State and Illinois en route to the championship.